jiaw1/DriveSense_Smart_Glove/main/README.md

 All files here are for machine learning model training and user testing demo.

 - model.py file is for model training
-- main.py is for user testing demo along with GUI side (Processing IDE)
+- main.py file is for user testing demo along with GUI side (Processing IDE)